syncretist/lennie/README.md

-echo -e "\e[00;33mbinding.pry\e[0m  'drop this breakpoint in any context and a pry debug session will open with access to *next*, *ls*, *cd*, etc...'" echo -e "" echo -e "Test files live @ ./app/Tests/**/**.rb" echo -e "A single test file can be run by using the command '?'" echo -e "" rvm use 1.9.3-p0@integration-suite echo -e ""
+echo -e "\e[00;33mbinding.pry\e[0m  'drop this breakpoint in any context and a pry debug session will open with access to *next*, *ls*, *cd*, etc...'" echo -e "" echo -e "Test files live @ ./app/Tests/**/**.rb" echo -e "Single test files and/or full test categories can be run by using the menus below..." echo -e "" rvm use 1.9.3-p0@integration-suite echo -e ""